Image relevance check

 Remove the lid in the last 20 minutes and increase heat slightly to reduce the sauce until thick and glossy.

-Move on when this stage matches the instruction: remove the lid in the last 20 minutes and increase heat slightly to reduce the sauce until thick and glossy.
+Move on after this instruction is complete: remove the lid in the last 20 minutes and increase heat slightly to reduce the sauce until thick and glossy.

 Doneness cues